-Determination of Extent (Scale): Site specific On site or within 100 m of the site boundary, but not beyond the property boundaries.
+Determination of Extent (Scale):

+Site specific On site or within 100 m of the site boundary, but not beyond the property boundaries. one speeme Chance of within 100 months and booking by, bothlot beyond me properly booking ales.

 Local The impacted area includes the whole or a measurable portion of the site and property, but could affect the area surrounding the development, including the neighbouring properties and wider municipal area.
 Regional The impact would affect the broader region (e.g., neighbouring towns) beyond the boundaries of the adjacent properties.
 National The impact would affect the whole country (if applicable).